devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 A public Raid panel lists every verified post alongside the submitting ambassador's wallet and Telegram handle so the community can coordinate raids.

-The wallet section includes export buttons so administrators can download all ambassadors' scores, pending rewards, wallets, emails, and Telegram handles as JSON or CSV files.
+The wallet section includes export buttons so administrators can download all ambassadors' scores, pending rewards, wallets, emails, Telegram handles, verification status, and verified-post counts as JSON or CSV files.
 Downloads prompt for a password defined in the `GHOST_EXPORT_KEY` environment variable.

 Admins may also apply a per-user score padding to audit or correct totals without editing the underlying CSV.
 Padding points are added to the CSV score and reflected in each ambassador's pending reward.
 The admin panel provides bulk controls to reset padding to zero for selected ambassadors or for all entries at once.

+Each ambassador appears in the admin wallet list as a responsive profile card displaying their email, wallet, Telegram handle, padding, and pending reward.
+Editing these fields uses asynchronous form submissions so updates apply instantly without reloading the page, and Telegram handles are normalized to lowercase and rendered as clickable links to the user's `t.me` profile.

 The app also provides a tasks panel where ambassadors can apply to various community roles.
 Applications are stored in Redis and surface in the admin panel for verification or removal.